costa-rica/WhatSticks10api/README.md

 ## Contributing
 We welcome contributions to the WhatSticks10 API project.
-Please read our contributing guidelines for more information on how to contribute.

 For any queries or suggestions, please contact us at nrodrig1@gmail.com.

+## Documentation

+### ACTIVATE_TECHNICAL_DIFFICULTIES_ALERT
+ACTIVATE_TECHNICAL_DIFFICULTIES_ALERT is a variable in ws_config/config.py.
+If it is set to `True`, it will stop WhatSticks10Api from logging in and registering users.
+Furthermore, it provides alert_title and alert_message sent by the WS10API that the WSiOS app will display to the user conveying the technical difficulty.
+The mechanisim this works through is a function in WS10API/utilsDecorators.py.

+If it is set to anything except for `True`, it will allow the normal logging in and registering function.